 And Regulation CF has led to a surge in equity crowdfunding since 2016.

 In 2020, Crowdwise estimated that $214.9 million was raised through equity crowdfunding platforms.

 That’s more than double 2019’s number ($104.7 million).

 In fact, 2020’s number is more than the total equity crowdfunding amount raised in 2016-2018 put together ($194 million).

-While a private company can do this on their own, they typically raise the money through broker-dealers or crowdfunding portals – like those we will discuss below.
+While private companies can do this on their own, they typically raise the money through broker-dealers or crowdfunding portals (more on that later).